TGraphDB/gephi-demo/modules/TGraphDemo/README.md

 TGraph Demo
 ----------------
 > A demonstration of TGraph database build on top of Gephi(as a plugin).
+>
+> TGraph is a database designed for temporal graph data.

 This Gephi plugin shows the power of TGraph database.
 It is a tiny traffic-query-system on a specific data set.
 The data set contains Beijing road network topological(about 110000 roads) and traffic data from 2010-11-04 00:00 to 2010-11-08 23:55 (about 1400 files, each contains traffic status of some or all roads at a specific time point)